-- Both the paste and gel are water soluble, meaning you can clean off any residue left on the skin with plain water.
-Wax is not water soluble, meaning it needs an oil-based remover to get rid of all traces.
+- The sugar is water soluble, meaning you can clean off any residue left on the skin with plain water.
+Wax is not water soluble, so it needs an oil-based remover to get rid of all traces.

-- Sugar paste can be applied to missed hairs.
-The paste is very gentle and can be put right over an area that was just sugared but missed some hairs without fear of much irritation.
+- Sugar paste is very gentle and can be put right over an area that was just sugared without fear of much irritation.
 This makes it easier to go over an area again where hair was missed.

 - Over time, frequent sugaring can cause the hair follicle to become damaged and stop growing hair.

-- It's hard to find a pro that does the technique using the paste.
-Most salons and spas have waxing on their menu.
-Depending on where you live, it can be more difficult to find a place that offers sugaring.
-However, because of the method's trending status over the last few years, it has become much easier to locate with sugaring's increased popularity recently.
+- Most salons and spas have waxing on their menu, but depending on where you live, it can be more difficult to find a place that offers sugaring.
+However, because of the method's trending status over the last few years, it has become much easier to access it as a spa treatment.

 - If you do it yourself, getting the right consistency can be tricky; it involves some trial and error.

 - You need about bout an eighth- or a quarter-inch of hair growth in order for the sugar to be able to catch the hairs.
 Just like with waxing, you'll have to be OK with a little fuzz in between appointments.

 - You should not have sugaring done if any of the following apply: you're using retinol or vitamin C on your skin; you're taking steroids; you're using Accutane; you have bruising, swelling, rashes, open sores, a sunburn, or cold sores.